teald/porchlight/docs/other/about.rst

 3. Why should I use |porchlight|?
 Are there situations where I *shouldn't* use it?

-   -  You *should use* this if you're:
+   -  You *should use* this if you:

-     -  Looking for something to make getting from an interesting question/idea to implementing and testing that idea ASAP.
+     -  Are looking for something to make getting from an interesting question/idea to implementing and testing that idea ASAP.
      -  Coupling different programs together for specific use cases.
      -  Expanding your own code without writing new, specific implementations for integrating new software.